cloudmesh/classes/docs/source/lesson/communication/piazza.rst

 * I523 Fall 2016: https://piazza.com/class/irqfvh1ctrg2vt

-Piazza Support with a lot of information is avalable at:
+Piazza Support with a lot of information is available at:

 * http://support.piazza.com

 Canvas Integration
 ------------------

-Piazza is recommended IU supported technology within Canvas.
-It replaces the teh discussion groups with superior technology
+Piazza is one of the recommended IU supported technology within Canvas.
+It replaces the the CANVAS discussion groups with superior technology targeted to support large graduate student classes.

-To integrate piazza you can have three situations
+To access piazza you can have three situations

-a) you have nover logged into piazza
+a) you have never logged into piazza

 >    If this applies to you send us your instructions and we add them here